 One size can fit all – but only if you’re referring to the kimonos, kaftans and beach sarongs from The Wit and The Will, an online resort-wear brand founded in 2014 by Zoe Kotey.
 With the exception of the beach shorts, all designs come in one size and are meant to be worn loose and flowy over your swimwear for some poolside lounging.
 All pieces come with a complimentary matching sash to complete the hipster bohemian look.

-When it comes to swimwear designs, that is.
 The brainchild of twin sisters Debra and Denise Teoh, Delta’s offerings are as minimalistic as they come – maroon, navy blue, white and black dominate the colour palette with only small splashes of print.
 The brand doesn’t concern itself with the latest trends, its classic bikini and scoop neck one-piece designs – all of which are padded to cater to smaller chest sizes – aim to tide you across seasons.

 Looking to deck out the whole family for your next beach getaway?
 Consider Frolik your one-stop-shop – this online-only brand stocks plenty of swimwear options for mums, dads and children of all ages.
 The selection put out by founder Andrea Liu runs the gamut from easy zip-up rash vests for mums and girls to matching tailored swimming shorts for dads and boys.